quangdiep957/Ocelot/docs/features/requestaggregation.rst

 You cannot use Routes with specific RequestIdKeys as this would be crazy complicated to track.

-Aggregation supports the GET HTTP Verb for pure REST, it supports other verbs for apis which do not fully follow REST.
+Aggregation supports the GET HTTP Verb for pure REST.
+It supports other verbs for APIs which do not fully follow REST.